ballerkobe808/invest/README - 0 TEAM.txt

 ### Team Strategy

-The richest people in the world look for and build networks;
+"The richest people in the world look for and build networks;
-everyone else looks for work.
+everyone else looks for work."

 1. Build your team

+   - Inner Circle
+   - mentors/peers
-   - Inner Circle - mentors/peers - more exp and success than you and willing to help/guide you - board of directors or millionaire masterminds - will help or connect u, could be support circle too - touch them once a month
+   - more exp and success than you and willing to help/guide you
+   - board of directors or millionaire masterminds
+   - will help or connect u, could be support circle too - touch them once a month

-   - Support Circle - professional team - advice and management - details of what you need and will help find people you will contact - transaction advisors and managers - have ability to manage the diff pieces (real estate agent, etc) touch them on every transaction
+   - Support Circle
+   - professional team
+   - advice and management
+   - details of what you need and will help find people you will contact
+   - transaction advisors and managers
+   - have ability to manage the diff pieces (real estate agent, etc) touch them on every transaction

-   - Service Circle - independent contractors - inspectors, electricians, painters - limited scope - personally direct or support team will direct
+   - Service Circle
+   - independent contractors
+   - inspectors, electricians, painters
+   - limited scope
+   - personally direct or support team will direct

 2. Building Relationships